 To get an overall idea of the changes women go through in the first month of pregnancy, read: What Happens in the First Month of Pregnancy? – Symptoms & Tips.

-FAQs from users: 'Can you get pregnancy symptoms at 1 week?', 'Can you test for pregnancy at 1 week?', 'Can ultrasound detect pregnancy at 1 week?', 'What does pregnancy feel like at 1 week?', 'Is it normal to pee a lot in the first week of pregnancy?' and 'Can 1 week pregnancy be aborted?'.
+FAQs from users: 'How can I work out the week of pregnancy?', 'Can you test for pregnancy at 1 week?', 'What if I have a urine infection in the first week of pregnancy?', 'Can ultrasound detect pregnancy at 1 week?', 'What does pregnancy feel like at 1 week?', 'Can you get pregnancy symptoms at 1 week?', 'Is it normal to pee a lot in the first week of pregnancy?' and 'Can 1 week pregnancy be aborted?'.